IdentityServer/IdentityServer4.Templates/README.md

 Adds a basic IdentityServer that uses Entity Framework for configuration and state management.
 If you seed the database, you get a couple of basic client and resource registrations, check the `SeedData.cs` file.

 ### dotnet new is4admin
 Adds an IdentityServer that includes the Rock Solid Knowledge AdminUI Community Edition (open `http://localhost:5000/admin` in the browser).
 This gives you a web-based administration interface for users, claims, clients and resources.

-The community edition is limited to 10 users and 2 clients.
-See [here](https://www.identityserver.com/products) for more information about AdminUI.
+The community edition is intended for testing IdentityServer integration scenarios and is limited to localhost:5000, SQLite, 10 users, and 2 clients. *The community edition is not suitable for production*.

+See [identityserver.com](https://www.identityserver.com/products) for more information about AdminUI or to request a trial license.

 ## Installation